RongYu98/Play-Visualizer/README.md

 - Add Players no longer needs to be constantly pressed -RY
 - Add buttons are now only change color buttons -RY
 - If the mouse movement isn't big enough, it won't work, prevents spamming -RY
+- Add now works once more on the phone.
+Found a remote console log for mobile -RY

 5/28/16:
 - Selected player is highlighted in yellow -IG